 - Agitation, especially at night or in cloudy weather.

 There are a host of different symptoms of serotonin deficiency, many of which are related to anxiety.
 Once again, it's rarely clear whether serotonin deficiency causes anxiety or vice versa - it's even possible for them to cause each other, because they create an anxiety that is self-sustaining.

 How to Naturally Combat Serotonin Deficiency

 There are a lot of myths about what improves serotonin levels in the brain.
-Some people eat bananas, since bananas have serotonin, but studies have shown that it is unable to cross the blood brain barrier so bananas – while healthy – are unlikely to have any effect.
+Some people eat bananas, since bananas have serotonin, but studies have shown that it is unable to cross the blood brain barrier so bananas - while healthy - are unlikely to have any effect in that regard.
 Other foods, like turkey, are not believed to have any effect either despite what some popular websites claim.